Link component enables client-side navigation between two pages in the same Next.js app.

 Here’s a simple way you can verify it:

 This shows that the browser does not load the full page and client-side navigation is working.

 <a href="…"> instead of

-<Link href="…"> and did this, the background color will be cleared on link clicks because the browser does the full refresh.
+<Link href="…"> and did this, the background color will be cleared on link clicks because the browser does a full refresh.

 Next.js does code splitting automatically, so each page only loads what’s necessary for that page.
 That means when the homepage is rendered, the code for other pages is not served initially.

-This ensures that the homepage loads quickly even if you add hundreds of pages.
+This ensures that the homepage loads quickly even if you have hundreds of pages.

 Only loading the code for the page you request also means that pages become isolated.
 If a certain page throws an error, the rest of the application would still work.